DTrejo/dtrejo.github.io/engineer-interview-script.md

 <span class="serif i">David Trejo</span><br/>
 ${this.email || ''}

-PS One suggestion from Sudhee, is to say something to personalize it and break the ice at the start of the call.
+PS One suggestion from <a href="https://sudheendra.com/">Sudhee</a>, is to say something to personalize it and break the ice at the start of the call.
 For example, "I saw you committing on github on saturday night and I knew we had to talk!!"

 The phone interview is an opportunity to build a relationship with the candidate, not just something mechanical that your boss forces you to administer.
 You want to make a connection.
 This won't be easy to do in every company.